vdutik/shlk/README.md

 #### 5. Check the App <a name="check"></a>

 a.
-Open a browser and go to `spccweb.me`.
+Open a browser and go to `shlk.loc`.
 Make sure that both `Apache` and `MySQL` are running on the XAMPP Control Panel.

 b.
 Try to login.